AdobeDocs/analytics.fr-FR/help/implement/vars/config-vars/linkname.md

 ## s.linkName dans AppMeasurement et l’éditeur de code personnalisé de Launch

-La variable `s.linkName` est une chaîne qui détermine la valeur de dimension pour les liens personnalisés, les liens de téléchargement ou les liens de sortie (selon ce à quoi [`s.linkType`](linktype.md) correspond).
+The `s.linkName` variable is a string that determines the dimension item for custom links, download links, or exit links (depending on what [`s.linkType`](linktype.md) is).
 Celle-ci peut contenir jusqu’à 100 octets.

 >[!TIP]
 >